kassko/data-mapper/README.md

 ];
 ```

-Later you'll see that you can use inner yaml and inner php mapping format and provide your own format.
+Later you'll see that you can use inner yaml or inner php mapping format and provide your own format.

 ### Use the hydrator ###